Please note that the thumbnails in the screenshots can be a size of your choosing. Big, little, you name it.

 By attaching copyrights, image descriptions, your name and or contact info, you are helping to protect your images wherever they go.

-This tutorial will show you how to sell original works of art but there is also a bit on how to set up multiples like prints and cards.
+This tutorial will show you how to sell original works of art on your WordPress site or any site.
+There is also a bit on how to set up multiples like prints and cards.

 What’s unique about the way I write tutorials is that they are created for visual learners.
 Artists are visual people so laying out instruction with images that shows you exactly where to click and what to do next is a better fit.

-With this 100+ page PDF you will learn how to manage WordPress content and images, as well as administer your site.
+With this 100+ page PDF learn how to manage your WordPress content and images, as well as administer your site.
+Inside you’ll find detailed instruction on: